zhaoweicai/hwgq/README.md

 ### Citation

-If you use our code, please cite our paper:
+If you use our code/model/data, please cite our paper:

     @inproceedings{cai17hwgq,
       author = {Zhaowei Cai and Xiaodong He and Jian Sun and Nuno Vasconcelos},